A strong portfolio will be key to you finding a job as a graphic designer

 - visual art.

 Any design-based course will give you a good grounding and knowledge of design, art history and printing techniques.

-Some roles don't require a degree or HND, as job offers may be based on the standard of portfolio work and not on educational qualifications.
+Some roles don't require a degree or HND, as job offers may be based on the standard of portfolio work.
 However, progress without formal training is extremely difficult, and the vast majority of graphic designers have higher qualifications.

 A pre-entry postgraduate qualification isn't needed, but pre-entry experience is essential.

-Apart from technical and drawing skills, you will need to show:
+Apart from technical and drawing skills, you'll need to show:

 Internship or placement experience is extremely useful, especially if you have a reference who can recommend you and provide evidence of what you've done.
 The most valuable work experience comes from involvement in a live project, along with building a portfolio of your work.